Gulnaz-Aydemir/Image-Processing-/README.md

-# 🎨 Geçmişin Renkleri: Prokudin-Gorskii Restorasyonu
+# 🎨 Colors of the Past: Prokudin-Gorskii Restoration

-Bu proje, Sergei Mikhailovich Prokudin-Gorskii tarafından 20. yüzyılın başlarında çekilen üç kanallı (Mavi, Yeşil, Kırmızı) cam plaka negatiflerini, **NumPy** kütüphanesi kullanarak sıfırdan hizalamaya ve restore etmeye odaklanmaktadır.
-Projede `cv2.matchTemplate` veya benzeri hazır hizalama fonksiyonları kullanılmamıştır.
+This project focuses on aligning and restoring the three-channel (Blue, Green, Red) glass plate negatives taken by Sergei Mikhailovich Prokudin-Gorskii in the early 20th century, implemented from scratch using the **NumPy** library.
+The project **does not** use built-in alignment functions such as `cv2.matchTemplate` or similar.

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![NumPy](https://img.shields.io/badge/Numpy-013243?style=for-the-badge&logo=numpy&logoColor=white)